The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology: Further Details on Local Analysis

 \subsubsection{Mistral Model}

-In addition to the propagation of total persistence of 1-bars we showed in Section \ref{sec:local_analysis}, we also evaluated the progression of other barcode summaries.
+In addition to the propagation of total persistence of 1-bars we showed in Section \ref{sec:local_analysis} and in this section of the Appendix, we also evaluated the progression of other barcode summaries.
 Notably, descriptors which capture similar features are the mean deaths of 1-bars, and the mean birth of 0 bars with mirroring patterns.
 In Figure \ref{fig:mistral_h0_meandeath}, we show the results for the mean death of 0-bars.